michelleguetonal/fastest-github-view-bot/README.md

 # The quickest github viewbot
 ### info
-This does not use python requests, but rather a sockets wrapper named "pylightrequests" created by [`pneb`](https://github.com/pneb).
+This does not use python requests, but rather a sockets wrapper named "httpzoom" created by [`phish`](https://github.com/phishontop).

 ### usage
 If there are any serious or major issues, please make an [issue](https://github.com/accusable/fastest-github-view-bot/issues) or contact me via discord (zt#7380).